 - Mac mini models from late 2012 or later

 - iMac models from late 2012 or later

 If you want to sign up for the Apple TV+ subscription service you will be able to do so within the TV app, including getting the first 7 days for free on a trial.
 Also, if you have bought a new Mac, iPhone or iPad recently you can qualify for a whole year of TV+ for free!
 Otherwise, it's £4.99/$4.99 a month.

 How to use the TV app on the Mac

-- You’ll see Trending Movies, Trending TV Shows. and along the top: Watch Now, Films, TV Programmes, Kids, and Library.
+There are various tabs along the top: Watch Now, Movies, TV Shows, Kids, and Library.

-- If you click on Library you will be invited to sign into your Apple account.
+Assuming you do just want to watch something you've previouly bought from the iTunes Store, just click on Library you will be invited to sign into your Apple account.
 Having done so, you will see all your shows and movies you have previously bought on iTunes.

 How to stream content from an iPad or iPhone to your Mac